Privacy, in plain English

 - Anti-spam: we use Cloudflare Turnstile and store a one-way hash of your IP address to stop abuse — never your actual IP.

 - How it’s handled: submissions are screened by an AI (Anthropic’s Claude) to flag spam, identifying details and crisis content, then a human reads every one before anything is published.
 Nothing goes public automatically.
+Anthropic and Cloudflare are US-based, so this screening and anti-spam happens overseas, in the United States.

 - If published: only an anonymised version appears, and only after review.
 Please don’t include real names or details that identify you or anyone else — we’ll skip submissions that do.